The goal of WhenLotto.com

 Is it ever worth it to buy lottery tickets?

 At this point, given that even a historic jackpot is not statistically worth investing in, you may be wondering if it has it ever been worth it to buy lotto tickets.
 It turns out that occasionally the jackpot grows so big that the expected value of prizes is larger than the ticket price even after taxes.
-Since 2013, this has happened only in 4 draws (3 Powerball draws and 1 Mega Millions draw) — actually only 2 Powerball draws were worth it in states with high lottery taxes:
+Since 2013, this has happened only in 6 draws (4 Powerball draws and 2 Mega Millions draw), assuming there is no state tax (for states that have high lottery taxes, even some of the following drawes were not worth it):

 Powerball